We found 7 urologists who accept Anthem EPO near Escondido, CA.

 Clinical interests: Bloodless Medicine/Transfusion-Free Surgery, Urologic Cancer, Laparoscopic Surgery, Urologic ...
 (Read more)

-Dr. Thomas Jones is an urology (urinary tract disease) specialist.
-He attended medical school at Loma Linda University School of Medicine.
-Dr. Jones has received a 2.5 out of 5 star rating by his patients.
-Anthem, Blue Cross/Blue Shield, and Blue Shield are among the insurance carriers that Dr. Jones honors.
-In addition to English, he speaks Spanish.
+Dr. Paul Polishuk sees patients in Escondido, CA. His medical specialty is urology (urinary tract disease).
+Dr. Polishuk attended medical school at Creighton University School of Medicine.
+He has received a 4.0 out of 5 star rating by his patients.
+He accepts Anthem, Blue Cross/Blue Shield, Sharp Health Plan, and more.

 Conditions / Treatments